jhcharles/sunny_britain/README.md

 # Team
 - John Henry Charles
 - Edison Yi
+- Alexandre Schmitt
-- Alex
+- Seon Kim

 # Data analysis
-- Document here the project: sunny_britain
-- Description: Project Description
+- Project Name: Sunny Britain
+- Description: This project aims to develop a predictive model that is able to alert solar power operators of imminent inverter failures.
+Our current best model is able to predict inverter failures in the upcoming week 57.4% of the time.
-- Data Source:
+- Data Source: LightSource BP
-- Type of analysis:
+- Type of analysis: Predictive Modelling

-Please document the project the better you can.

 # Startup the project